litmuschaos/litmus/mkdocs/docs/experiments/categories/pods/pod-network-partition.md

 ### Destination Ports

 The network partition experiment interrupt traffic for all the external ports by default.
-The interruption of specific port(s) can be tuned via providing comma separated list of ports inside `PORTS` ENV.
+Access to specific port(s) can be allowed by providing comma separated list of ports inside `PORTS` ENV.
 Note: The Ports will be added under Ingress & Egress rules according to provided policy-type under `POLICY_TYPES` ENV.

 Use the following example to tune this: